wheelo/git-npm/README.md

 ## Usage

 The usage of this package is easy, just type the word `gn` in your command line (zsh, bash, iTerm and *etc.*).
 However, you can opt into using the custom options of this package by specifying concrete params.
-The optional fields can have:
+The optional fields can have the following options.

 **Default**